Dodgers vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 74 hits with 20 doubles, three triples, eight home runs and 29 walks.
-He has driven in 41 runs with eight stolen bases.
+- Reynolds has 75 hits with 20 doubles, three triples, nine home runs, 30 walks and 42 RBI.
+He's also stolen eight bases.

 Reynolds Recent Games